 If you want to visualize the horrific state of the Provo IRA prisoners in British prisons, find a DVD of this 2008 film, which was Steve McQueen’s first and much praised film.
-The story is set in Maze aka Long Kesh, the infamous British prison, in which 10 IRA prisoners died.
+The story is set in Maze aka Long Kesh, the infamous British prison in Northern Ireland, in which 10 IRA prisoners died.
 You see desolate dimly lit corridors and notice that liquid is streaming out below doors.
 It’s urine.
 Within a cell, prisoners smear feces over the walls.
 In another scene, guards carry off Bobby Sands (Michael Fassbender) and pin him down so they can cut his hair and beard and scrub him in a bath.
 This is the reality of the no-wash protest by the prisoners who demand to be treated as political prisoners, rather than as criminals.
 Words describe these events in Keefe’s Say Nothing—and although words have power, these visuals bring home what the Provos were willing to go through for their cause.

 One particularly stunning scene is a 17-minute single take of Sands and the priest at a table in an empty room, as Sands tells the priest of his plans and they discuss the morality of the hunger strike.
 As Sands nears death from starvation, he lies in a bath with an orderly sitting nearby.
 The orderly shows Sands his knuckles, tattooed with the letters UDA (Ulster Defense Association, a loyalist paramilitary group).
 Sands glares but is too weak to do anything.